K19: Hangar 18

 Martin Mull.

-Martin Mull is a comedian and actor known for his roles in many TV shows, including Mary Hartman, Mary Hartman (1976), its spinoff shows Fernwood 2 Night (1977) and America 2-Night (1978), and Roseanne (1988-1997).
+Martin Mull (1943-2024) was a comedian, actor, singer-songwriter, author and painter known for his roles in many TV shows, including Mary Hartman, Mary Hartman (1976), its spinoff shows Fernwood 2 Night (1977) and America 2-Night (1978), and Roseanne (1988-1997).

 It’s an Oldsmobile.